Gillian Taylforth

 Gillian Taylforth (born 14 August 1955) is an English actress.
-She is best known for her role as Kathy Beale on the BBC soap opera EastEnders, and has also appeared as Jackie Pascoe/Webb on ITV's Footballers' Wives (2002–2006), and as Sgt.
+She is known for her role as Kathy Beale on the BBC soap opera EastEnders, as well as appearing as Jackie Pascoe on ITV's Footballers' Wives (2002–2006) and Sgt.
 Nikki Wright in ITV's The Bill (2006–2008).
 She has also appeared in film during her early career, has presented on ITV's Loose Women and appeared as a celebrity contestant on Strictly Come Dancing in 2008.

 In January 2013, she was a contestant in Celebrity Big Brother.
-From May 2013 she played Sandy Roscoe on Channel 4 soap opera Hollyoaks, but left in Summer 2014, and returned in December to again leave with Joe Roscoe in January 2015.
+Later that year, she began portraying Sandy Roscoe on the Channel 4 soap opera Hollyoaks, making her final appearance in January 2015.
 Despite her EastEnders character being presumed dead after being killed off-screen in 2006, Taylforth made a shock return to the show in February 2015 as part of the 30th anniversary episode.
-The BBC later confirmed that she would reprise the role of Kathy permanently later in the year and she appeared again regularly from August 2015.
+The BBC later confirmed that she would reprise the role of Kathy permanently later in the year and she has appeared regularly from August 2015.

-Early life and career
+Early life

 Taylforth attended William Tyndale Junior School, Barnsbury Secondary School for Girls, Kingsway College of Further Education and the Anna Scher Theatre School in London.

+Career

 She started her acting career in the 1970s and before securing her big break she worked as a secretary between minor roles.
 Early television appearances include roles in the BBC comedy Hi-de-Hi!, Shelley, Play for Today, On Safari, Minder, Sink or Swim and The Rag Trade.
 She played the role of Sherry in the 1980 gangster film The Long Good Friday.